dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/snapshots.md

 :::  Preview or Compile Snapshots in IDE'

 It is not possible to "preview data" or "compile sql" for snapshots in dbt Cloud.
-Instead, run the `dbt snapshot` command in the IDE by following the steps below:
+Instead, run the `dbt snapshot` command in the IDE by completing the following steps.

 :::

 When you run the [`dbt snapshot` command](snapshot):